JocelynWeiss/theCell101/README.md

 # theCell101
 To manage The Cell...

-This is using Unity 2019.3.5.f1
+This is using Unity 2019.3.6f1

-## PLayer Settings
+## Player Settings
 Company Name: StudioHG
 Product Name: TheCell
 Package Name: com.StudioHG.TheCell